Sejoslaw/KD.FakeDb/README.md

   public void Test_if_DataSet_was_converted_to_IFakeDatabase(System.Data.DataSet dataSet) // DataSet which will be converted to IFakeDatabase
   {
       // Create new IFakeDatabase
-      var fakeDatabase = FakeDatabaseFactory.NewDatabase("Some random Database name that will be replaced after fill from DataSet.");
+      IFakeDatabase fakeDatabase = FakeDatabaseFactory.NewDatabase("Some random Database name that will be replaced after fill from DataSet.");

       // Fill IFakeDatabase with DataSet values
       dataSet.ToFakeDatabase(fakeDatabase);